In February we’re celebrating Black History Month.

 This experience taught me about the collective unconscious, how we carry in our subconscious the stories of our ancestors.
 I don’t know that we’re ever free from these stories.

 I consider myself a spiritual practitioner.
 What I mean by that is that I cultivate compassion and respect for all human beings.
-But the truth is that this part of my collective story can be triggered.
+But the truth is that this part of my collective African American history can be triggered.
 Deep seated emotions can come up to the surface.
 I can feel so much suffering and anger sometimes that I feel like my heart is going to stop.

 My father’s people are the Gullah Geechee people